-These 81 projects located in minority areas represent 70% of the projects in the FY2026-2029 TIP.
+These 81 projects located in areas with a high percentage of disabled persons represent 70% of the projects in the FY2026-2029 TIP.
 After analysis, it has been determined that the transportation system in these areas is not being neglected.